Energy hubs explained: definition, how it works, why it matters

 Local cooperation

-• Geographical delimitation: EHs are confined to a specific physical area, such as a business park or residential neighborhood, where businesses and/or households work together to efficiently produce and use energy.
-The delimitation can be based on geographical features or grid topology, but participants must be connected to the same segment of the power grid (medium voltage ring).
-EHs are often established in areas experiencing grid congestion.
+- Geographical delimitation: EHs are localized systems, confined to a specific physical area – such as a business park or industrial cluster – where businesses collaborate to optimize energy production and consumption.
+Their boundaries can be determined by geographical features or grid topology, but all participants must be connected to the same section of the power grid (typically a medium-voltage ring).
+EHs are particularly relevant in regions struggling with grid congestion, where access to additional capacity is restricted.

-• Stakeholder cooperation: EHs bring together diverse local stakeholders, including companies, citizens (e.g., neighborhoods or cooperatives), market participants, government bodies, and grid operators.
+- Stakeholder cooperation: EHs bring together diverse local stakeholders, including companies, citizens (e.g., neighborhoods or cooperatives), market participants, municipalities, government bodies, and grid operators.
 In this setup, citizens and companies are not just energy consumers but also producers and providers of flexibility.

 Efficient energy use

-• Smart control: EHs employ an Energy Management System (EMS) to continuously optimize generation, consumption, and storage, and to ensure that collective capacity limits are never exceeded.
+- Smart control: EHs employ an end-to-end Energy Management System (EMS) to continuously optimize generation, consumption, and storage, and to ensure that collective capacity limits are never exceeded.
+More on that below.

 Flexibility